RedisGrafana/grafana-redis-datasource/README.md

 ## Introduction

-The Redis Data Source for Grafana is a plug-in that allows users to connect to any Redis database On-Premises or in the Cloud.
+The Redis Data Source for Grafana is a plugin that allows users to connect to any Redis database On-Premises or in the Cloud.
 It provides out-of-the-box predefined dashboards and lets you build customized dashboards to monitor Redis and application data.

 ### Requirements

-Only **Grafana 7.1+** with a new Backend plug-in platform supports Redis plug-ins.
+Only **Grafana 7.1+** with a new Backend plugin platform supports Redis plugins.

-### Redis Application plug-in
+### Redis Application plugin

 You can add as many data sources as you want to support multiple Redis databases.
-[Redis Application plug-in](https://grafana.com/grafana/plugins/redis-app) helps manage various Redis Data Sources and provides Custom panels.
+[Redis Application plugin](https://grafana.com/grafana/plugins/redis-app) helps manage various Redis Data Sources and provides Custom panels.

-### Redis Explorer plug-in
+### Redis Explorer plugin

-[The Redis Explorer plug-in](https://grafana.com/grafana/plugins/redis-explorer-app) connects to Redis Enterprise software clusters using REST API.
+[The Redis Explorer plugin](https://grafana.com/grafana/plugins/redis-explorer-app) connects to Redis Enterprise software clusters using REST API.
 It provides application pages to add Redis Data Sources for managed databases and dashboards to see cluster configuration.

 ## Getting Started